-Students with the following characteristics and learning style may benefit most from self-paced online programs:
+Students with the following characteristics and learning style may benefit most from self-paced online colleges and programs:

 Students with the following characteristics and learning styles may find real-time instruction to be the best fit:

 Accreditation, which is often an independent and voluntary process of review and regulation, reviews/audits higher education institutions to ensure that the programs offered meet established quality standards.
-The Department of Education is vested with the responsibility of accreditation.
-However, it does not handle the actual review process.
+In fact, accreditation is a core factor for determining the best online colleges and campuses nationwide.
+The Department of Education is vested with the responsibility of accreditation; however, it does not handle the actual review process.

 Institutions seeking accreditation undergo a strict review process that includes inspection of elements such as planning of the curriculum, course offerings, graduation rates, available facilities, financial resources, faculty, and admission standards.
 Institutions and programs that receive accreditation must go through a continuous evaluation to ensure that they comply with the standards set by the accreditation body.

 There are currently 15 accrediting agencies recognized by the Department of Education to carry out regional, national, and programmatic accreditation.
 There are specialized accrediting organizations in charge of a subject; and program-based reviews in such areas as healthcare, counseling, law, community and social services.
 It is important for students to choose an accredited program of study because assures the quality of education from the subject institution.
 Read our college information blog to learn more about accredited college degrees.

 The following also makes it important to enroll in an accredited institution:

 - Program accountability